EthanRosenthal/blog/README.md

-This is the repository for my personal blog located at [blog.ethanrosenthal.com](http://blog.ethanrosenthal.com).
-The blog is hosted by GitHub Project Pages.
+Source for old jekyll blog